kancur/toolsy-preact/README.md

 # Toolsy
-A wordpress website featuring small apps built in preact (pretty much the same API as React, with a few extra and few missing features).
-The choice was made mainly due to tiny bundle size (preact doesn't have a SyntheticEvent wrapper but uses native addEventListener instead).
+A wordpress website featuring small apps built in preact (uses the same API as React).
+The choice was made mainly due to tiny bundle size (preact doesn't have a SyntheticEvent wrapper but uses native addEventListener instead, saving a lot in size).

 ## Live Version
 **:link: [Click here to visit Toolsy.dev](https://toolsy.dev/)**